Wind-Explorer/basic-text-encryption-service/README.md

 the script uses basic alphabet swap encryption method relying on 8-bit binaries

 # how to use
-so basically u go releases and download the latest release in pyc format, then run the app to start encrypting and decrypting data!
+so basically u go releases page on the right and download the latest release in pyc format, then run the app to start encrypting and decrypting data!

 refer to below for system-specific instructions